jiangege/datap/README.md

 - 🔄 Consistent API across both database types
 - 🔍 Simple query interface with MongoDB-like syntax
 - ⚙️ Easy configuration and setup
+- 📝 Written in TypeScript with full type definitions
+- 🛠️ Built with tsup for optimal bundling

 ## Installation